The Delicious 6-Week Weight Loss Plan for the Real World

 The average 5 to 8 year-old needs about 40 calories per pound of weight, or 1,800 - 1,900 calories per day.
 Activity is going to have a lot to do with this, however.
 If your child is less active, they might need only 1,400 calories and if they are very active, they will need more.

 Most dietitians recommend more than just three meals per day for kids.
-A good strategy is to use the 1,500 calorie Dr. Gourmet Diet plan as a guide and then supplement with nutritious snacks for your children when they are active.
+A good strategy is to use 1,500 calories per day as the baseline and then supplement with nutritious snacks for your children when they are active.
 This means that your kids can eat the same healthy diet as you with adjustments for healthy snacks.

 For healthy snacks consider the following ideas.

 A half or whole peanut butter sandwich on whole grain bread